 Preparing an amendment report

-An amendment report is needed to assess the economic, environmental and social impacts of the changes to the project and to help the community, government agencies and the approval authority understand the implications of these changes.
+The purpose of the amendment report is to outline the changes to the project and to help the community, government agencies and the approval authority understand the implications of these changes.

-Once complete, the proponent must submit the amendment report online via the department’s Major Projects portal.
+Once complete, the proponent must submit the amendment report online via the NSW planning portal.

-What happens after the amendment report has been lodged?
+What happens after the amendment report has been submitted?

-The amended SSI application and amendment report will be put on the department’s website.
+The department will publish the amended SSI application and amendment report on the NSW planning portal.

 What if a preferred infrastructure report is requested?

-If the applicant requests the changes to the application and the Planning Secretary asks for a Preferred Infrastructure Report (PIR), the amendments may be included in the PIR.
-In this case, the applicant does not need to submit an amendment report.
+If amendments are proposed by the proponent and the Planning Secretary has requested a preferred infrastructure report (PIR), the amendments may be described in the PIR.
+In this case, the proponent does not need to submit an amendment report.